itstreefam/webActivities/README.md

 ### V2

 Refactored background.js and updated webActivities to try and keep service worker active at all times (to avoid missing data).
 This approach made use of chrome offscreen API ```https://stackoverflow.com/questions/66618136/persistent-service-worker-in-chrome-extension```, so chrome version needs to be 109+.

+### V2.x

+Used webpack to bundle the extension.
+This allows the extension to be integrated with other javascript libraries. => Able to use websocket to send data to node server instead of using http request.
+Checking app switch is also done to automatically reload localhost if user switches from VS Code to Chrome (This addresses capturing live reloading events).

 ## Contact